itaysabato/voting-games-analyzer/README.md

        have a no-argument constructor and be present in the lib folder.
        Default: il.ac.huji.cs.itays04.voting.weighted.QuadraticRandomizedVotingRule
 ```
+## Partly Random Games
+You can mix random and explicitly specified voters and candidates.
+The way it works is that once the `-r` flag is set, the generated voters/candidates are _added_ to the explicitly specified ones, for example:

+- Running `$ vga -r -v 1,2,3 -rv 0` will generate random candidates but only the three specified voters will be used.
+- Running `$ vga -r -v 1,2,3 -rv 0,1` will add a fourth random voter with 50% probability.

 ## Custom Voting Rule Example
 The following is an implementation of the plurality voting rule with random tie-breaking.
 ```java